opentok/opentok-ios-sdk-samples-swift/Basic-Video-Renderer/README.md

 ===============================

-The Basic-Video-Renderer app is a very simple application meant to get a new developer started using the OpenTok iOS SDK.
+The Basic-Video-Renderer app is a very simple application meant to get a new developer started using the Vonage Client SDK.

 Quick Start
 -----------